-For the purposes of the definitions of repairable write-off and statutory write-off in section 3A of the Act, each of the following persons is a prescribed person:
+For the purposes of the definitions of repairable write-off and statutory write-off in section 3A of r.
+109 Part 6 - Registration of Motor Vehicles and Trailers the Act, each of the following persons is a prescribed person:

 - (a) an insurer;

 - (b) a loss assessor;

 - (c) a dealer;

 - (d) an auto-parts dismantler;

-- (e) an auction house.
+- an auction house. (e)